 How ICCARUS Works

-This June, a Russian rocket will lift an array of sensitive dish antennae up to the International Space Station.
+This October (delayed from June), a Russian rocket will lift an array of sensitive dish antennae up to the International Space Station.
 With a low Earth orbit, the antennae will be able to decode faint radio signals from tiny solar-powered tracking tags, light enough for migrating songbirds to carry safely.
 If things go as planned, within two years as many as 20,000 animals may be tagged.
 Thousands more will be added in the coming years.
 The ICARUS (International Cooperation for Animal Research Using Space) Project, created by the Max Planck Institute for Ornithology in Germany, is hoping this remarkable endeavor will begin a new and intimate look at wild animals by tracking their wanderings like never before.

 With backing from German and Russian space agencies, ICARUS will permit field researchers to open up the mysterious world of animal migrations and routes, which will help the conservation of numerous species and keep governments informed about possible threats from diseases like avian influenza.